IELTS Sample Letters – Band 9 Home

 » General Task 1

 » IELTS Sample Letters - Band 9

 In the General writing task of the IELTS test, for task 1 you will be asked to write a letter.
-This may be a formal, semi formal or informal letter.
-You are expected to write at least 150 words although you will not be penalized for writing less.
+This may be a formal, semi-formal or informal letter.
+You are expected to write at least 150 words although you will not be penalised for writing less.

 Before we can begin working on getting a band score of 9 in IELTS writing, we first need to know what the criteria for band 9 is in writing task 1 of the IELTS exam

 .
-This include things like grammatical range and accuracy, diversity of vocabulary, the tone of your letter, as well as coherence and cohesion.
+This includes things like grammatical range and accuracy, diversity of vocabulary, the tone of your letter, as well as coherence and cohesion.

 Band 9 Descriptors and what they mean